machv/azf-shifts-sharepoint-sync/README.md

 $secretKey = New-AzureADApplicationPasswordCredential -ObjectId $app.ObjectId -CustomKeyIdentifier "Azure Function App" -StartDate $startDate -EndDate $endDate

 # And we need to obtain admin consent for the tenant for this application
+# You need to provide Global Admin credentials for this
+# Make sure that you will wait a few seconds before granting the consent (e. g.
+30 secs)
+# to be sure AAD will be aware of the newly created application
 Invoke-AdminConsentForApplication -ClientId $app.AppId -RedirectUrl $replyUrls[0] -Tenant $session.TenantDomain
 ```